 These are the main health challenges and contributing causes affecting residents of the county, especially in low-income communities of color.
-That these social determinants of health are predictors of chronic disease is well documented.^{27 28 29} Health care access issues are mostly tied to economics (quality of health insurance, employment, and cost of living).
+Poverty, food insecurity, inability to access healthcare services and all the known social determinants of health are predictors of chronic disease, and this is well documented.27 28 29 For our region, healthcare access issues are mostly tied to economics (quality of health insurance, employment, and cost of living).
 In the mental health/substance misuse space, access is further hampered by a dearth of providers.
-Fear, which includes immigration status, is also a detriment to health care access.
+Fear, which includes immigration status, is also a detriment to healthcare access.